techidaily/site-ai-video-editing/source/_posts/updated-in-2024-what-do-you-prefer-more-mkv-file-format-or-mov-increase-your-knowledge-and-learn-more-about-mkv-format-by-ready-the-detailed-article-below.m.md

 There are many ways of being creative during movie production. iMovie editors are exploring fast forward and slow-motion effects to changing backgrounds and flipping clips over.
 Depending on what you would like to achieve, you may flip your video clips to make them appear better or give them another outlook.
 You can decide to change orientation in iMovie.
 To change video orientation in iMovie requires that you know how to use the software.
 You can vertically or horizontally flip a clip and rotate it left or right in iMovie.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://visual-screen-recording.techidaily.com/new-launching-live-recordings-on-hp-computers-for-2024/"><u>[New] Launching Live Recordings on HP Computers for 2024</u></a></li>
-<li><a href="https://tiktok-video-recordings.techidaily.com/new-understanding-pfp-the-key-to-decoding-tiktoks-profile-picture-culture-for-2024/"><u>[New] Understanding PFP The Key to Decoding TikTok's Profile Picture Culture for 2024</u></a></li>
-<li><a href="https://fox-links.techidaily.com/updated-metaversal-journey-versus-omniverse-quest-for-2024/"><u>[Updated] Metaversal Journey Versus Omniverse Quest for 2024</u></a></li>
-<li><a href="https://facebook-clips.techidaily.com/updated-vidgrabber-mobilepc-for-fb-streams/"><u>[Updated] VidGrabber Mobile/PC for Fb Streams</u></a></li>
-<li><a href="https://location-social.techidaily.com/how-to-change-your-apple-iphone-6-plus-location-on-twitter-drfone-by-drfone-virtual-ios/"><u>How to Change your Apple iPhone 6 Plus Location on Twitter | Dr.fone</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-are-you-looking-to-make-a-thumbnail-for-your-fortnite-video-this-article-features-a-guide-explaining-creating-a-fortnite-motion-blur-thumb/"><u>New 2024 Approved Are You Looking to Make a Thumbnail for Your Fortnite Video?
-This Article Features a Guide Explaining Creating a Fortnite Motion Blur Thumbnail</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-the-ultimate-guide-for-the-10-leading-slow-motion-cameras/"><u>New 2024 Approved The Ultimate Guide for the 10 Leading Slow-Motion Cameras</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-ai-has-influenced-all-video-editors-to-speed-up-editing-this-article-discusses-the-significance-of-ai-slow-motion-and-the-tools-that-offer-it-for-2024.m/"><u>New AI Has Influenced All Video Editors to Speed up Editing.
-This Article Discusses the Significance of AI Slow Motion and the Tools that Offer It for 2024</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/updated-2024-approved-exploring-the-leading-online-video-communication-apps-beyond-omegle-top-picks/"><u>Updated 2024 Approved Exploring the Leading Online Video Communication Apps Beyond Omegle Top Picks </u></a></li>
-</ul></div>